rkwm713/PE3000/cline_docs/codebaseSummary.md

 - Created UserSelector component for profile management
 - Updated App component to handle user-specific data
 - Added data persistence that survives browser refreshes and closures
+- Made station ID and description fields editable in the data table
+- Added row copy functionality for exporting data to Word tables

 ## User Feedback Integration
 No external user feedback has been incorporated yet, as this implementation addresses the initial requirements for: